 As we’re in the energy age, it should be no surprise that there is a major rise in the presence of energy healing.
-You’ll now find energy medicine, energy psychology, and energy spirituality.
+You’ll now find all sorts of different energy modalities.
 Even a bit of it in formal medical settings.
 Energy is the flow that gives rise to the forms of our experience.
 Thus, being able to heal energetically can correct causal issues that effect both quality of life and spiritual progress.

-What that arena has tended to be missing is energetic literacy.
-That is, good energy reading skills.
+What that arena has tended to be missing is good energy reading skills or literacy.
 For example, it’s not uncommon for energy healers to be taught to feel a patients energy for resistance, then flow energy into that area.
 And while that can indeed bring some relief, does it heal the source of the resistance?
-Or will that resistance simply amp up again?
+Or will that resistance simply rise again?
 What if the healer could read your energy like a book?
 What if they could see the actual source and heal it specifically?
 The difference is significant.

 I’ve thus been suggesting lately to start with energetic literacy, then add energy healing.
 However, I now realize that’s flawed – at least for some people.
 Empaths.

 If you’re an empath, the first thing you need is empathic skills so you can manage your gifts effectively.
 Otherwise, you pick up other people’s junk all the time.
 Especially if you’re directly reading their troubles.
 Help yourself before you try helping others.

 “If you are wired as an empath, you have been serving humanity as a healer for your whole life.” – Rose Rosetree.
 The question is – have you been doing that effectively and consciously or at cost to yourself?

 About 1 in 20 people (5%) are born an empath, although it varies which gifts they have.
 Rose mentions the skill can be seen in the womb.
 All empaths are Highly Sensitive People (HSP) but only about 1 in 4 HSP’s are empaths.